ZakHollows/PC-build-and-troubleshooting/README.md

 # Asus-ROG-STRIX-pc-build

-This project documents the complete process of building my first custom PC including components, assembly, BIOS and OS configuration, performance testing, and troubleshooting.
-The goal was to develop hands-on experience to gain a better understanding of how these software and hardware components work together, fit together and how to solve issues along the way.
-This is to better develope my understand of systems for my career goals working in IT.
+This project documents the full process of building my first custom PC — from component research and selection through assembly, BIOS configuration, testing, and troubleshooting.
+The goal of this project was to gain real hands-on hardware experience to support a future career in IT support and hardware technician roles.

+# Component research
+* Motherboard ands connections - DDR4 for RAM, 6th-7th Gen cpu LGA compatability, M.2 slot is PCIe 3.0
+* Wattage needed to run components with headroom for overclocking
+* Cleaning adn reapplication process for thermal paste on used CPU and required tools
+* Learning installation process for OS both on to USB and to PC
+* Choosing PC case to fit motherboard and large CPU cooler (155mm) and that all parts will fit within

-Parts List:
+# Parts List:
 * Motherboard - Asus ROG STRIX B250I gaming mini ATX
 * CPU - I7 7700k Quad core 8MB core processor  7th gen Kaby architecture
 * CPU cooler - Thermalright peerless assassin 120 twin tower